dstrekelj/khatalogue/Articles/01_introduction.md

 static var random = new kha.math.Random(0);
 ```

 The generator makes it possible to generate floating point or integer numbers, either at 'random' or in a specified range.
+A seed will always generate random numbers in the same order, making the number generator deterministic (pseudorandom).
+This is great for testing, but less so for a release environment.
+A trick for randomizing the seed at runtime is to use system time (e.g. `kha.System.time`) instead of a predetermined hard-coded value.

-To draw a number of pixels at random positions, generate integer numbers in the range of framebuffer dimensions.
+To draw pixels at random positions, generate integer numbers in the range of framebuffer dimensions.
 Note that setting pixels outside the framebuffer dimensions results in an attempt to write outside of allocated framebuffer memory, which will cause the application to crash.

 ```haxe
 g1.begin();